 Advanced work in alternative and innovative letterpress technologies as they apply to imagemaking processes for fine press printing; topics include pressure printing, photopolymer from nondigital negatives, explorations of type-high surfaces, monoprints on the Vandercook, and applying hand work to editioned prints; students complete a series of print exercises for each process, a small printed book sketch, and a longer format editioned artist book.
 Prerequisites: UICB:4380.
 Same as UICB:5330.

 ARTS:5340 Letterpress III: The Handprinted Book 3 s.h.

 Advanced work in fine press book design; exploration of problems in hand-printing books, choice of manuscript, editing, design, typesetting, proofreading, printing and binding; histories of printing and of the book, emphasis on 20th- and 21st-century book design and literature; issues of book design and production related to letterpress printing.
 Prerequisites: UICB:4380.
 Same as UICB:5340.

 Individual instruction by a faculty member.

-Empirical, practical methods of glaze and body formulation; effects of various types of kilns and firing atmospheres on glaze materials, clay bodies; digital imaging used for testing and documenting results.
-Offered fall semesters of even years.
-Prerequisites: CERM:3010.
+Empirical methods of glaze and clay body formulation; effects of various kilns and firing atmospheres on glaze materials and clay bodies.
+Prerequisites: CERM:2020.

-Kiln theory, design, construction methods; may include participation in kiln construction.
-Offered fall semesters of odd years.
-Prerequisites: CERM:3010.
+Kiln theory, design, and construction methods; may include participation in kiln construction.
+Prerequisites: CERM:2020.